sandra-calvo/smarthomes/README.md

   ## Introduction

 This lab was created for Smart Homes Mimmitkoodaa workshop fall 2018.
 The idea is to show how to create a smart home application that uses artificial intelligence and connects with external APIs.
-Video tutorial will be available December 2018.
+Video tutorial, including simulated data, will be available December 2018.

 **IBM Cloud** is a suite of cloud computing services from IBM that offers both platform as a service (PaaS) and infrastructure as a service (IaaS).
 A full-stack cloud platform with over 170 products and services covering data, serverless, containers, AI, IoT and blockchain. https://www.ibm.com/cloud/